Advisory opinion on Western Sahara: Background

-Morocco gained independence in 1956, and the Istiqlal Party presented its vision for the new state's boundaries.
-These nationalists appealed to the idea of a Greater Morocco, based upon the territory of the Sharifian empire which preceded French and British colonization.
-This area included what was at the time Spanish Sahara, French West Africa, and French Algeria.
-The Moroccan state itself formally adopted the 'Greater Morocco' vision under Mohammed V in 1958.
-After Mauritanian and Algerian independence in the early 1960s, Morocco released claim to most of Greater Morocco.
-However, it has maintained its irredentist claim over Western Sahara.
+Morocco gained independence in 1956, and the Istiqlal Party presented its vision of a Western Sahara state that would be part of Morocco, with suggested boundaries.
+The Moroccan nationalists supported the idea of a Greater Morocco, based upon the territory of the Sharifian empire which preceded French and British colonization.
+The proposed "Greater Morocco" area included what was at the time Spanish Sahara, French West Africa, and French Algeria.
+The Kingdom of Morocco formally adopted the 'Greater Morocco' vision under Mohammed V in 1958.
+After Mauritanian and Algerian independence in the early 1960s, Morocco renounced its claims to most of Greater Morocco, but maintained its irredentist claim over Western Sahara.

 Following the establishment of the Special Committee on Decolonization, the Spanish Sahara was included in 1963 in the preliminary list of territories to which the declaration on the granting of independence to colonial peoples and countries applied, and from that year on the question of Western Sahara had been regularly considered by the Special Committee and in the General Assembly.
 On 20 December 1966, United Nations General Assembly Resolution 2229 called on Spain to hold a referendum on self-determination in the territory.

 After initially resisting all claims by Morocco and Mauritania (which also started laying claims to parts of the region), Spain announced on 20 August 1974 that a referendum on self-determination would be held in the first six months of 1975.

-Morocco declared it cannot accept a referendum which would include an option for independence and renewed its demands for the integration of the remaining provinces of Saguia el-Hamra and Rio de Oro to the country's sovereignty.
-In Mauritania, a smaller movement claimed some of the territory, partitioning it with Morocco.
+Morocco declared it could not accept a referendum which would include an option for Saharan independence, and renewed its demands for the integration of the remaining provinces of Saguia el-Hamra and Rio de Oro to the Morocco's sovereignty.
+In Mauritania, a smaller movement claimed some of the territory, and suggested partitioning it with Morocco.